b-vennes/developer-blog-frontend/src/assets/posts/about.md

 Hi there!
-My name is Branden Vennes and I am a full-stack software developer at a midsize software company in Portlant, Oregon.
+My name is Branden Vennes and I am a full-stack software developer at a midsize software company in Portland, Oregon.

 I put this blog together to help me reflect on new skills and technologies I come across.
 I also hope to give reviews of books, chat about something I find interesting, or throw my opinion into the web.